Tween girls on Instagram. Here’s a sneak peek:

 The more comments your photo gets, the better.

-Comments usually take one of two forms.
+Comments by tween girls usually take one of two forms.
 First, there are the declarations of intense adoration (ily so much xxxx).
 Then there are those admiring your appearance (“figure!” “sxc!” “ur a beaut x“).
 Any comment will include a minimum of three emoticons.

-Declarations of love must be reciprocated.
+Declarations of love on instagram must be reciprocated.
 But never accept a compliment.

 Every self-respecting tween knows a compliment must immediately be rebutted with, “Ur lying” or “hahaha good joke!”.
 Alternatively you might deflect the comment back at the commenter: “Stop talking about urself, u beauty xx” or “Ur the hottie and u know it!”.